2027 NCHE Conference

 Conference Hotel:

-There are many ways to get to and around Cleveland.
+There are many ways to get to and around Providence.

 Airport Information:

-Clevelnd Hopkins International Airport (CLE) is located 13 miles from the Conference Hotel.
+The Rhode Island T.F.
+Green International Airport (PVD) is located 10 miles from the Conference Hotel.

 Greyhound Information